The Wonderful Word for This Wednesday is “Tutorials”

 Kimberly Snider, Virtuoso, signing off

-1 thought on “Tutorials: to copy or not to copy?”
+3 thoughts on “Tutorials: to copy or not to copy?”

-1. I feel so proud to be an inspiration for a blog post.
+2. I feel so proud to be an inspiration for a blog post.
 It reminds me of what I used to tell my students when we used “mentor texts” in writing lessons.
 Using others’ work is exactly how we learn what we like and what works well in the craft we are studying and practicing.
 I am happy that you are confirming that same message in the art world as well. xo